- Cardiology 84

 What is Heat Stroke?

-Heat stroke is a medical emergency condition that occurs when the body's core temperature increases above normal levels (usually above 104°F or 40°C) due to prolonged exposure to high temperatures or physical exertion in hot and humid conditions.
-Heat stroke is a severe form of heat-related illness and can cause damage to the brain, heart, kidneys, and other organs.
+Heat stroke is a medical emergency that occurs when the body's core temperature increases above normal levels (usually above 104°F or 40°C) due to prolonged exposure to high temperatures or physical exertion in hot and humid conditions.
+It is a severe form of heat-related illness that can damage the brain, heart, kidneys, and other organs.
 Heat stroke can even be fatal if not treated promptly.

 There are two types of heat stroke.